Jon-Becker/heimdall-rs/README.md

 Documentation for all of heimdall-rs is available in the [wiki](https://jbecker.dev/r/heimdall-rs/wiki).

-## Examples

-Examples for heimdall-rs modules are available in the [wiki](https://jbecker.dev/r/heimdall-rs/wiki/examples).

 ## Contributing

 If you'd like to contribute to Heimdall or add a module, please open a pull-request with your changes, as well as detailed information on what is changed, added, or improved.